doctordns/ReskitBuildScripts/README.md

 ### Setup Environment

-On the VM host, create a d:\V6 as the location for the VMs.
+On the VM host, create a **d:\V6** as the location for the VMs.
-Then copy the two unattended XML files \unattended XML\Unattend.xml and \unattended XML\UnAttend.DJ.xml into d:\v6 on the VM host.
+Then copy the two unattended XML files **\unattended XML\Unattend.xml* and *\unattended XML\UnAttend.DJ.xml** into **D:\v6** on the VM host.

 ### Create a Reference Disk

+Use **New-ReferenceVHDX.ps1*.
-Use New-ReferenceVHDX.ps1 - ensure paths are correct to the ISO and output vhdx.
+Ensure paths are correct to the ISO and output vhdx.
-Do not proceed until the reference disk is created
+Do not proceed until the reference disk is created.
+To test the reference disk more completely, copy the file and create a VM using that copy.
+If the installation of WIndows Server 2019 on that copied VHDx is successful, you should be good to move forward.

 ### Create DC1 VM

 Use **New-RKVM.ps1**.
-This script has a function that creates a VM and some calls to that function.
+This script has a function that creates a VM followed by calls to that function.
-Comment out all the calls to ensure the function compiles.
+As delivered from GitHub, the script creates no VMs as all the calls to the function have been commented out.
+You should ensure all calls are commented out atn that the function compiles and the script runs OK.
-Then un-comment the call to create DC1 and run the script again to create DC1 VM.
+Then you can un-comment the call to create DC1 and run the script again to create DC1 VM.

 ### Configure DC1 (and your host!)